 VT students can receive the HPV vaccine at the Schiffert Health Center.
 Students pay for the vaccine at their appointment and can request an invoice to submit to their insurance companies for (potential) reimbursement.
 Any person with insurance can often contact the local Blacksburg pharmacies and inquire about getting the Gardasil vaccine directly from them.
 Many will give the vaccine at no cost to the person (so you won't need to pay that day) and directly bill your insurance company.

 The Schiffert Health Center offers sexual health appointments in the Women's Clinic and general medical clinics.

 STI Testing Off Campus

-The Christiansburg Health Department offers various STD tests.
-As of 2019, the VDH offers mobile std testing services and has a mobile clinic/bus where you can be tested for free.
+The Montgomery County Health Department offers various STD tests.
 You can also call the Drop In Center in Roanoke.